maxhuffy/oak-examples/custom-frontend/dynamic-yolo-world/README.md

 -ip IP, --ip IP       IP address to serve the frontend on. (default: None) -p PORT, --port PORT  Port to serve the frontend on. (default: None) -n MODEL_NAME, --model-name MODEL_NAME
-					Name of the model to use: yolo-world or yoloe (default: yolo-world)
+					Name of the model to use: yolo-world, yoloe, or yoloe-image (default: yolo-world)
 ```

 ### Model Options

-This example supports two different YOLO models:
+This example supports three different YOLO models:

-- **YOLO-World** (default): An open-vocabulary object detection model that supports both text-based class definitions and image-based prompting (upload an image to detect similar objects)
+- **YOLO-World** (default): Open-vocabulary detection with text prompts and optional image prompting (CLIP visual encoder).
-- **YOLOE**: A fast and efficient object detection model with enhanced visualization features including instance segmentation
+- **YOLOE**: Fast detection with enhanced visualization, including instance segmentation.
+- **YOLOE-Image**: Visual-prompt-only variant of YOLOE.
+Uses a visual prompt encoder to extract embeddings from an image mask and applies them as class features.
+If no mask is provided, a default central mask is used.
+Visual encoder reference: [YOLOE visual encoder ONNX](https://huggingface.co/sokovninn/yoloe-v8l-seg-visual-encoder/blob/main/yoloe-v8l-seg_visual_encoder.onnx).

+Notes:
+- Backend function `extract_image_prompt_embeddings(image, max_num_classes=80, model_name, mask_prompt=None)` accepts an optional `mask_prompt` of shape `(80,80)` or `(1,1,80,80)` for `yoloe-image`.
+When `None`, a default central mask is used.

 ### Prerequisites